agilday/capstone/PetProSchedulerServiceLambda/src/main/resources/designdoc.md

 description // string
 ```

-## PHASE 1 EXPANSION
+## GROOMER PROFILE EXPANSION

 ### Overview and project scope:
 In this first major alteration/expansion, the following features will be implemented:
-* changing appointment dateTime to a DateTime data type.
-* fixing deleteService bug (deleted services are still appearing on our service menu page)
-* implementing individual groomer profiles
+* implementing and giving functionality to individual groomer profiles
-* implementing individual pet profiles

 ## 2. Proposed Architecture Overview

 This initial iteration will provide the minimum lovable product (MLP) including
-creating, retrieving, and updating a groomer profile; creating, retrieving, and updating a pet profile; as well as updating dateTimme data type in appointments.
+creating, retrieving, deleting, and updating a groomer profile.

 We will use API Gateway and Lambda to create 11 endpoints (`GetGroomerProfile`,
 `CreateGroomerProfile`, `UpdateGroomerProfile`, `GetAllGroomerProfiles`,
-`CreatePetProfile`, `GetAllPetProfiles`, `GetPetProfile`, and
-`UpdatePetProfile`)
+`DeleteGroomerProfile`)
-that will handle the creation, update, and retrieval of groomer and pet profiles to satisfy our
+that will handle the creation, updating, deletion, and retrieval of groomer profiles to satisfy our
 requirements.

 We will store groomer profiles in a table in DynamoDB.
-Pet profiles will also be stored in DynamoDB.

 PetPro Scheduler will also provide a web interface for the user to manage
 profiles.